davidalekna/use-table-tools/README.md

 should be installed as one of your project's `dependencies`:

 ```
-npm install --save downshift
+npm install --save react-data-browser
 ```

-> This package also depends on `react` and `prop-types`.
-Please make sure you
-> have those installed as well.
+> This package also depends on `react`, `hoist-non-react-statics` and `prop-types`.
+Please make sure you have those installed as well.

-> Note also this library supports `preact` out of the box.
-If you are using
-> `preact` then use the corresponding module in the `preact/dist` folder.
-You
-> can even `import Downshift from 'downshift/preact'` 👍

 ## Usage